Demi-urge/menace_sandbox/docs/roi_tracker.md

-Workflows whose RAROI drops below ``raroi_borderline_threshold`` or whose confidence score falls under ``confidence_threshold`` are routed to a [borderline bucket](borderline_bucket.md).
+Workflows whose RAROI drops below ``raroi_borderline_threshold`` or whose confidence score falls under ``confidence_threshold`` are routed to a [borderline bucket](borderline_bucket.md) rather than being thrown away.
 The tracker adds the workflow as a pending candidate and the lightweight bucket records its RAROI history and latest confidence.
 Calling ``borderline_bucket.process`` (or the convenience ``process_borderline_candidates`` wrapper) runs a micro‑pilot evaluation for each pending candidate.
 Results above the thresholds trigger ``promote()`` while lower scores call ``terminate()`` so borderline workflows are either adopted or discarded based on the micro‑pilot outcome.
 In the autonomous sandbox these thresholds are configured via ``BORDERLINE_RAROI_THRESHOLD`` and ``BORDERLINE_CONFIDENCE_THRESHOLD``.